fdepierre/YouTube2Post/README.md

 # YouTube Video Transcription and Chatbot

-This project provides a tool to download, transcribe YouTube videos, and interact with an AI chatbot based on the transcriptions.
-It leverages `yt-dlp` for downloading audio, `whisper` for transcription, and `ollama` for AI interactions.
+This project provides a comprehensive tool for processing YouTube videos and engaging in AI-powered discussions about their content.
+It combines video downloading, audio transcription, and interactive AI chat capabilities using state-of-the-art open-source tools.

 ## Features

+### Core Functionality
-- Download audio from YouTube videos.
+- Download audio from YouTube videos using `yt-dlp`
-- Transcribe audio to text using Whisper.
+- Transcribe audio to text using OpenAI's `whisper`
-- Engage in interactive chat sessions with AI based on video transcripts.
+- Engage in interactive chat sessions about video content using `ollama` AI models

+### Advanced Features
+- Runtime model selection from available or running Ollama models
+- Smart handling of model availability and startup
+- Robust error handling and graceful session management
+- Support for multiple exit commands and interrupt handling

 ## Installation